norvigaward/naward12/report.md

 First of all, the application will provide acces into insight by the user-interface in form of a main age (see figure 1 below).This page will also check whether the given domainname is right or not.
 If it is right that it provides results as can be seen in figure 2 below.
 Otherwise figure 1 is leading intially (see below).

 *In case of a wrong entrance by giving a wrong domainname, the application will suggest a alternative search term which seems to appear in the system.
-This is to prevent error statement because of a mistake from users-side:*
+This is to prevent error statements because of a mistake from the user-side:*

 ![alt tag](search-didyoumean.JPG)
 <b>Figure 1.
 Case of wrong entrance of domainname, appearance of corrective name